epochlab/codon/README.md

 [Transcription](https://en.wikipedia.org/wiki/Transcription_(biology)) | Transcription is the first step in gene expression.
 It involves copying a gene's DNA sequence to make an RNA molecule.
 [Translation](https://en.wikipedia.org/wiki/Translation) | Messenger RNA (mRNA) is decoded in a ribosome, outside the nucleus, to produce a specific amino acid chain, or polypeptide.
 [Amino Acid](https://en.wikipedia.org/wiki/Amino_acid) | Amino acids are organic compounds but only 20 appear in the genetic code.
+[Peptide](https://en.wikipedia.org/wiki/Peptide) | Peptides are short chains of amino acids linked by peptide bonds.
+A polypeptide is a longer, continuous, unbranched peptide chain.
+Chains of fewer than twenty amino acids are called oligopeptides.
 [Codon](https://en.wikipedia.org/wiki/Genetic_code) | A codon divides the sequence of nucleotides in a nucleic acid (DNA or RNA) molecule into a set of consecutive, non-overlapping triplets.
 These triplets equate to amino acids or stop signals during translation.
-[Codon Table](https://en.wikipedia.org/wiki/DNA_and_RNA_codon_tables) | A codon table can be used to translate a genetic code into a sequence of amino acids.
 [Reading Frame](https://en.wikipedia.org/wiki/Reading_frame) | A reading frame is defined by the initial triplet of nucleotides from which translation starts.
-[Peptide](https://en.wikipedia.org/wiki/Peptide) | Peptides are short chains of amino acids linked by peptide bonds.
-A polypeptide is a longer, continuous, unbranched peptide chain.
-Chains of fewer than twenty amino acids are called oligopeptides.
 [GC-Content](https://en.wikipedia.org/wiki/GC-content) | A higher GC-content shows a higher thermal stability due to the presence of more hydrogen bonds.
-[Compression](https://en.wikipedia.org/wiki/Data_compression) | Data compression is the process of encoding information using fewer bits than the original representation.

 ### Packages
 `numpy` `OpenMM`